IBM/cp4i-deployment-samples/products/bash/mq/Readme.md

 ## Setting up ACE to use TLS

-For ACE to use the TLS configuration we need provide the following `ace-configuration` to ACE instegration server CR:
+For ACE to use the TLS configuration we need provide the following `ace-configuration` to ACE integration server CR:

 ```yaml
 #serverconf.yaml: